Gala pool 2011

 As a first step to reinstating all three windows, the Friends of Victoria Baths and the Victoria Baths Trust launched an appeal to raise £13,000 to replace one of these windows and this total was reached in 2012.
 The AQUA window was installed in March 2013.

 These seven smaller windows in the Gala Pool are at changing cubicle height and are all fully restored to the original green and white lilies design found in archive pictures.
 Click on photos number 12 to 15 on this page (top right hand corner) to see the beautifully restored windows.
-Thank you to the following supporters who generously offered to fund their restoration: Stefan Bielecki and others.
+Thank you to the following supporters who generously funded their restoration: Stefan Bielecki, The Bonner Family, Susan Booth, Jill Earnshaw, Anne Forshaw, Elaine Skeffington (in memory of John Skeffington), Rachel and Hugo Steven and The Friends of Victoria Baths.

 A further appeal raised funds to restore the ZEPHYR window, which was publicly unveiled on the Baths' 110th birthday, 7 September 2016, by the Lord Mayor of Manchester, Councillor Carl Austin-Behan.